by PJ Salas

 It is in the daily battles, the moment-by-moment struggles, that active faith is required.
 Faith is not a lifeless word; it is a verb, an action word.
 Faith calls us to act on our trust in God, no matter what we are dealing with, no matter the pain or struggle.

 It is in the moments of life, when wrong thinking comes to mind, that we must resist by faith in God.
 It is in the times of discouragement and dismay that we actively choose to believe in God and His promises.
 Firmly we place our faith in Him, embracing our Savior, clinging tightly to Him, remembering He does not leave us, nor forsake us (Hebrews 13:5).

 We must call out to God, cry out to Him for the help we need, and not look to the outside; but rather, cling to God.
 On God, we need to lean; and in Him we put our trust.
 Steadfastly we keep faith in Him, knowing deep within that God is with us, and He will not disappoint us.

 We should not forget that Jesus is the One who suffered for us, that we might learn how to live in the difficult times, in the times of correction, and learn to be obedient children of our Lord and Savior.

 Jesus Himself suffered that He should learn obedience (Hebrews 5:8).
-So much more, we, who are sinful, suffer that we may learn to obey and live uprightly, not in harmful, destructive ways to others, and to ourselves.
+So much more, we, who are sinful, suffer that we may learn to obey and live uprightly, not in harmful and destructive ways to others and ourselves.

 Live by Faith

-God holds out His hand to us and invites us to leave the sin behind, to walk with Him in the warmth of His love, to walk in the light of His grace and peace, to trust Him with our lives, and live our faith in Him.
+God holds out His hand and invites us to leave the sin behind, to walk with Him in the warmth of His light, to live in His love, in His grace and peace, to trust Him with our lives, and live our faith in Him.

 ʺ…the just live by faith.ʺ Habakkuk 2:4.